-The following prayer/liturgical reading is by local artist, educator, United staff member, and 2020 alum Max Brumberg-Kraus.
+The following prayer/liturgical reading is by local artist, educator, former United staff member, and 2020 alum Max Yeshaye Brumberg-Kraus.
 It is inspired by Gilbert Baker's original rainbow flag design for Pride.
-As an artist-theologian, Brumberg-Kraus holds multiple religious belonging including the gay pagan pagan movement of the Radical Faeries, Judaism, and interfaith queer/trans theologies.
+As an artist-theologian, Brumberg-Kraus holds multiple religious belonging including the gay pagan movement of the Radical Faeries, Judaism, and interfaith queer/trans theologies.
 If this is a prayer that speaks to you or your community, the author is happy for you to use it, with attribution.

 "All human beings need symbols.
 All human beings use symbols, and we need a symbol the way other countries, movements, peoples need a symbol to identify us, to show solidarity with each other, and to proclaim our presence."– Gilbert Baker, designer of the original rainbow Pride Flag.